openebs/openebs/documentation/source/install/install_overview.rst

        .. _Setup: https://kubernetes.io/docs/setup/

 If you are already an experienced Kubernetes user, you can easily setup OpenEBS on your existing Kubernetes cluster with a few simple kubectl commands.
-See, :ref:`setup_openebs_instantly`.
+See, :ref:`quick-start`.

 We are looking for help from the community in including additional platforms where OpenEBS has been successfully deployed.
 Please share your story through GitHub `Issues <https://github.com/openebs/openebs/issues>`_ or `Pull requests <https://github.com/openebs/openebs/pulls>`_.